1875-1880

 Over the decades, the Fargo Fire Department has continued to evolve, growing to focus not just on firefighting but also on proactive fire prevention.

-Today, the Fargo Fire Department stands as one of only seven paid fire departments in North Dakota, alongside Grand Forks, Bismarck, Williston, Dickinson, West Fargo, and Minot.
+Today, the Fargo Fire Department is the largest and one of only seven career fire departments in North Dakota.
+Thanks to the hard work of its members, the department enjoys an ISO Class 1 rating and International Accreditation, making it one of only a small handful of fire departments nationwide to have both.
 It has grown into a robust force of dedicated professionals, committed to protecting the lives and property of Fargo's citizens.

 In Memoriam